 ZIM Integrated Shipping Services (ZIM) Gains As Market Dips: What You Should Know

-Coming into today, shares of the container shipping company had gained 9.56% in the past month.
-In that same time, the Transportation sector lost 3.52%, while the S&P 500 lost 6.12%.
+Heading into today, shares of the container shipping company had gained 4.7% over the past month, outpacing the Transportation sector's loss of 5.16% and the S&P 500's loss of 10.72% in that time.

-Investors will be hoping for strength from ZIM Integrated Shipping Services as it approaches its next earnings release, which is expected to be May 18, 2022.
+Wall Street will be looking for positivity from ZIM Integrated Shipping Services as it approaches its next earnings report date.
+This is expected to be May 18, 2022.
 In that report, analysts expect ZIM Integrated Shipping Services to post earnings of $12.65 per share.
 This would mark year-over-year growth of 146.59%.

-Investors might also notice recent changes to analyst estimates for ZIM Integrated Shipping Services.
-Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Any recent changes to analyst estimates for ZIM Integrated Shipping Services should also be noted by investors.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Research indicates that these estimate revisions are directly correlated with near-term share price momentum.
 To benefit from this, we have developed the Zacks Rank, a proprietary model which takes these estimate changes into account and provides an actionable rating system.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.12% higher within the past month.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.12% higher.
 ZIM Integrated Shipping Services is currently a Zacks Rank #2 (Buy).

-Digging into valuation, ZIM Integrated Shipping Services currently has a Forward P/E ratio of 1.76.
-This valuation marks a discount compared to its industry's average Forward P/E of 4.43.
+Valuation is also important, so investors should note that ZIM Integrated Shipping Services has a Forward P/E ratio of 1.59 right now.
+This represents a discount compared to its industry's average Forward P/E of 4.13.

 Click to get this free report